-Daventry Country Park is set to undergo major improvements this year. £850,000 has been approved for the project to improve the circular paths, building new walkways and jetties, and improving the café area and toilets at the Green Flag Award-winning Park.
+Daventry Country Park is set to undergo major improvements. £850,000 has been approved for the project to improve the circular paths, building new walkways and jetties, and improve the café area and toilets at the Green Flag Award-winning Park.

 New equipment has been installed in the play area, including a castle-themed fort with lots of different activities, new swings, some smaller items for toddlers, and a refurbished zip wire.
 COMPLETED APRIL 2019

 Footpaths will be improved throughout the Community Sensory Garden and along the circular walk around the reservoir.
 Two timber footbridges will also be repaired near the southern entrance along with the Walkway Marsh.
 New improved signage and seating will be provided around the park.

 A replacement pier with improved access will be installed near the Visitor Centre.
 A new jetty will also be built on the opposite side of Lovell’s Bay, providing a safer spot from which to view wildlife, as well as offering a staging point for water sports.

 The toilets by the Visitor Centre will be fully refurbished, as will the Reservoir Café, with extensions planned to both the kitchen area and the outside refreshments area.
 The courtyard will be repaved and a new canopy installed over the covered seating area.